Neuvernetzung/ts-ics/packages/ts-ics/README.md

 ## Motivation

-Many of the Ics packages provide good functionality, however none of these are type safe.
+Many of the Ics packages provide good functionality, but none of them are type safe.
 This package can parse Ics strings with Zod.
 Also, many packages are not actively maintained.

 ## Installation